-Staton earned his Bachelor of Arts degree in 1990 from St. Andrews Presbyterian College, and added a Master of Edu cation degree from Georgia College in 1993.
+Staton was a basketball student-athlete at St. Andrews Presbyterian College in Laurinburg, NC, where he earned his Bachelor of Arts degree in 1990.
+He added a Master of Education degree from Georgia College in 1993.